anthonypleshek/anthonypleshek.github.io/_posts/2014-12-19-generate-snowflakes-with-processingjs.md

 There have been multiple occasions in which I've searched the internet for basic snowflake generation code in javascript.
 Results generally ended up being things like

 * the "falling snow" effect
-* totally unrelated results related to generating unique IDs [via twitter](https://github.com/twitter/snowflake)
+* totally unrelated results for generating unique IDs [via twitter](https://github.com/twitter/snowflake)
 * some neat stuff related to generating snowflakes via cellular automaton such as [this](http://community.wolfram.com/groups/-/m/t/235291)
-* a guide from instructables to make laser-cut snowflakes
+* a guide from instructables to make [laser-cut snowflakes](http://www.instructables.com/id/Laser-cut-algorithmic-snowflakes/)
 * a few scientific papers
 * some pretty neat snowflake generation on [OpenProcessing](http://www.openprocessing.org/search/?q=snowflake)